Categories: Travel

 Sandbanks Provincial Park

-It’s situated in Prince Edward County, so you can pair your beach day with some local wine tastings and shopping in the town of Picton.
+It’s situated in Prince Edward County, so you can pair your outdoor day and shopping in the town of Picton.

 Toronto Islands